-- On any single building, the materials for exterior application shall be limited in number, compatible with one another and in scale with the building. - Siding materials shall extend down to finished grade to eliminate areas of exposed foundation. - The detailing of any elevations exposed to public view should be consistent with the front elevation. - These materials are appropriate for use as residential exteriors at High Desert - o Exterior plaster or stucco using a light to medium texture - Wood fascia-stained or painted as accents - Stone - These materials may be used with approval of the NCC or MC - Ornamental iron - o Concrete, including painted or dyed - Ceramic tile - Concrete columns - Glass block - Very dark or opaque glass - Man-made stone - Brick (earth tones occurring at High Desert) - Split faced block (earth and landscape tones occurring at High Desert) - Other materials may be considered for approval by the NCC - These materials are inappropriate and may not be used at High Desert - o Exterior plaster using heavy textures such as swirl or heavy trowel patterns - Metal cladding - o Exposed standard, or colored concrete block
+• On any single building, the materials for exterior application shall be limited in number, compatible with one another and in scale with the building.

+- Siding materials shall extend down to finished grade to eliminate areas of exposed foundation. - Materials should not detract from the building's overall appearance or become visually complicated. - The detailing of any elevations exposed to public view should be consistent with the front elevation. - These materials are appropriate for use as residential exteriors at High Desert - Exterior plaster or stucco using a light to medium texture - Wood fascia-stained or painted as accents - o Stone - These materials may be used with approval of the NCC - Ornamental iron - Concrete, including painted or dyed - Ceramic tile - Concrete columns - o Glass block - Very dark or opaque glass - Man-made stone - Brick (earth tones occurring at High Desert) - Split faced block (earth and landscape tones occurring at High Desert) - Other materials may be considered for approval by the NCC - These materials are inappropriate and may not be used at High Desert - Exterior plaster using heavy textures such as swirl or heavy trowel patterns - Metal cladding - Exposed standard concrete block